Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Introduction

-To explore the role of disorder and for a possible tuning of ESH, we apply an electric field perpendicular to helix axis (see Fig.~\ref{model}).
-In presence of this field, the system becomes a correlated disordered one~\cite{efl}.
-Because of the geometrical conformation, site energies of the helix are modulated~\cite{lhrh} in a cosine form, following the well-known Aubry-Andr\'{e}-Harper (AAH)~\cite{ab1,ab2,ab3,ab4,ab5} model.
-This is a special class of correlated disorder that exhibits several non-trivial signatures in the context of electronic localization~\cite{loc1,loc2,loc3,loc4}.
-Unlike a one-dimensional uncorrelated (random) disordered lattice where all the eigenstates are localized irrespective of the disorder strength~\cite{dis1,dis2}, an AAH system goes to the localized phase from the conducting one beyond a finite disorder strength~\cite{ab1,ab2,ab3}.
+In this current study, we explore the thermal signature of a physical system that extends beyond the conventional nearest-neighbor electron hopping, incorporating the effect of helicity.
+Two different kinds of single-stranded helices, SRH and LRH, are taken into account depending on the electron hopping range.
+For a possible tuning of ESH and in order to inspect the role of disorder, an electric field is applied perpendicular to the helix axis (see Fig.~\ref{model}).
+Because of the helicity, site energies of the system get modulated~\cite{efl,lhrh} in a cosine form, following the well-known Aubry-Andr\'{e}-Harper model~\cite{flores,ab1,ab2,ab3,ab4,ab5}.
+This is a special class of disorder (correlated) that exhibits several non-trivial signatures in the context of electronic localization~\cite{loc1,loc2,loc3,loc4}.
+Unlike a one-dimensional random (uncorrelated) disordered lattice where all the eigenstates are localized irrespective of the disorder strength for the nearest-neighbor hopping model~\cite{dis1,dis2}, an AAH system goes to the localized phase from the conducting phase beyond a finite disorder strength~\cite{ab1,ab2,ab3}.
 More interesting phenomena are observed when the system is described beyond the nearest-neighbor hopping~\cite{sdsarma}.
-The modulation in site energies directly influences the energy eigenspectrum, and thus, the electronic specific heat as it depends on the density of states.
-It will be interesting to check the interplay between the helicity, higher-order electron hopping, and the electric field on ESH.
+The modulation in site energies directly influences the energy eigenspectrum, and thus, the electronic specific heat.
+It will be very interesting and important as well to check the interplay between the helicity, higher-order electron hopping, and the electric field on ESH.
+Here it is relevant to point out that, in their work Kundu and Karmakar have studied~\cite{sh7} the response of ESH in presence of `substitutional disorder' introducing disorder in the backbone sites attached to the ds-DNA molecule.
+Both quasi-periodic and random forms were taken into account.
+But in our chosen physical system, substitutional disorder is absent, instead the disorder arises from the helicity of the geometry in the presence of an external electric field.
+Furthermore, the disorder follows the AAH form, imparting distinctive features, particularly in situations where the system involves higher-order electron hopping~\cite{sdsarma}.